SquirrelCorporation/SquirrelServersManager/site/docs/registry.md

 ![image](/registries/gitlab/gitlab-1.png)
 <!-- tabs:end -->

-#### Configure to access images from self hosted gitlab instance
+#### Configure to access images from self-hosted GitLab instance

 <!-- tabs:start -->
 ![image](/registries/gitlab/gitlab-2.png)
 <!-- tabs:end -->

-### How to create a Gitlab Personal Access Token
+### How to create a GitLab Personal Access Token
-#### Go to your Gitlab settings and open the Personal Access Token page
+#### Go to your GitLab settings and open the Personal Access Token page
 [Click here](https://gitlab.com/-/profile/personal_access_tokens)

 #### Enter the details of the token to be created